glacials/twos.dev/src/cold/english.md

 # Effective English

 Like a programming language,
-English's purpose is to taxi ideas.
+English's purpose is to move ideas.
-As well, there are many ways to do the same job, some more effective than others.
+There are many ways to do the same job, some more effective than others.

 But unlike code,